2022 Philadelphia Phillies season

 The 2022 Philadelphia Phillies season was the 140th season in the history of the franchise, and the 19th season for the Philadelphia Phillies at Citizens Bank Park.
 The Phillies went 87–75 during the regular season.
 They went on to win the National League pennant for the first time since 2009.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.

 The Phillies struggled to start the season going 21–29 over the first two months of the season.
 On June 3, manager Joe Girardi was dismissed from the team, and Rob Thomson was named the new interim manager.
 Under Thomson's watch, the Phillies went 65–46.
 On October 10, Thomson signed a contract extension and the interim title was removed.

-On October 3, the Phillies clinched their first playoff berth since the 2011 season and defeated the St. Louis Cardinals in the Wild Card Series in a two-game sweep.
-They upset the defending World Series champion Atlanta Braves in the Division Series in four games and advanced to the NLCS for the first time since 2010.
+On October 3, the Phillies clinched their first playoff berth since the 2011 season and defeated the St. Louis Cardinals in the NLWCS in a two-game sweep.
+They upset the defending World Series champion Atlanta Braves in the NLDS in four games and advanced to the NLCS for the first time since 2010.
 They defeated the San Diego Padres in five games to advance to the World Series, their first World Series appearance since 2009.
-However, their run would end at the hands of the Houston Astros, who defeated the Phillies in six games.
+However, their run would end at the hands of the red-hot Houston Astros, who defeated the Phillies in six games.

 Offseason

 Lockout

-The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
+The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021, with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.